Matthew J. Barker, PhD

 1. Conservation biology and its values: Main aims of conservation biology include recommending good conservation strategies and policies.
 And what counts as good obviously depends on both empirical discoveries and what has or is deemed to have conservation value.
 But how should empirical matters and matters of value relate within the arguments that conservation biology proposes?
 Recently, Dylan Fraser and I discovered and documented different ways in which these matters are often misrelated within conservation arguments.
 We also recommended ways to help solve this problem, in order to strengthen conservation science and its arguments.

 2. Beginning the species problem: Biology is often thought to have suffered the so-called "species problem" for a long time, perhaps centuries or even millennia.
 The problem is that the nature of the species category remains unclear.
 Many have thought this has urgent importance for both biological practice (e.g., taxonomy and species conservation) and theory (e.g., theories about evolution).
 But recently many species experts have instead suggested that the species problem has been either solved or dissolved, allowing us to move on from this impasse.
-In this recently completed project, to appear in a new volume of papers by species experts, I showed there is actually little reason to think the problem has been solved or dissolved, and that instead there are important senses in which we are just now beginning the problem in earnest.
+In this recently completed project, appearing in a new volume of papers by species experts, I showed there is actually little reason to think the problem has been solved or dissolved, and that instead there are important senses in which we are just now beginning the problem in earnest.
 This is an optimistic take on the species problem, in contrast to the usual cynical ones.

 3. Well-being and disability: When people are planning to have a child and can select between different embryos, do they have a significant moral reason (one to weigh up against their other reasons) to select against embryos that are predicted to develop into children with recognized disabilities?
 It is common to answer Yes, but we analyzed different types of well-being in order to show that the prevailing case for such selection against disability is mistaken, and reflects an overlooked kind of hubris that tacitly privileges lives that are most like our own.
 (With Rob Wilson.)